List of Virtual Console games for Wii

+In Japan, the last new title was released on April 9, 2013.

 Nintendo discontinued the Wii Shop Channel on January 31, 2019, worldwide (with the function to add Wii Points and purchase games removed on March 26, 2018).
-But as of February 1, 2019, Wii Shop Channel users can still continue to redownload previously purchased content and/or transfer Wii data over to a Wii U (via the Wii U Transfer Tool—if purchased from the Wii Shop Channel).
+But as of February 1, 2019-current, Wii Shop Channel users can still continue to redownload previously purchased content and/or transfer Wii data over to a Wii U (via the Wii U Transfer Tool—if purchased from the Wii Shop Channel).